-Each candidate or committee that makes or receives a contribution (including a loan) of \$1,000 or more, or makes an independent expenditure of \$1,000 or more between October 22 and the election, must be filed by fax, guaranteed overnight delivery service or personal delivery within 24 hours.
+Each candidate or committee that makes or receives a contribution (including a loan) of one thousand dollars (\$1,000) or more, or makes an independent expenditure of one thousand dollars (\$1,000) or more between October 21 and the election, must be filed by fax, guaranteed overnight delivery service or personal delivery within 24 hours.
 Regular mail may not be used.

-(Gov. Code §§
+(Gov. Code §§ 84203 & 84204)